ForsakenTeo/ForsakenTeo/README.md

 - 👋 Hi, I’m @ForsakenTeo
 - 👀 I’m interested in ...
 Coding and Game Development
 - 🌱 I’m currently learning ...
-Computer Science in University of Crete
+Computer Science at the University of Crete
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...